Sliding suffix trees revisited: Getting fresh index-pairs from leaf pointers

-In Section \ref{sec:fresh_index}, we show that maintaining leaf pointers suffices to maintain edge labels, and thus we need to maintain only the leaf pointers.
-Section \ref{sec:update_leafpointers} details our proposed algorithm that maintains leaf pointers in a simple way without credit-based arguments.
+In the rest of this paper, we will prove the following theorem: \begin{theorem} Let $T$ be a string of length $n$ and $d$ be the size of the sliding window $W_i = T[\ell_i..r_i]$ over $T$.
+There is an algorithm of $O(d)$ space that maintains a leaf pointer of every node in the sliding suffix tree in $O(1)$ worst-case time per update. \end{theorem}

-\subsection{Getting fresh index-pairs from leaf pointers}
+\section{Getting fresh index-pairs from leaf pointers}

-Provided that leaf pointers are maintained, we can find a fresh index-pair of any edge $\edge{u}{v}$ in constant time as follows: Traverse the leaf pointer from $v=ux$ to the destination leaf $\leaf{k}$.
-The leaf is not yet deleted, meaning the suffix $T[k .. r_i]$ must occur inside the current window $W_i$, and so does the contained $ux$ occurrence at $k$.
-Thus, $\langle k +|u| , k + |ux|-1 \rangle$ is a fresh index-pair of $\edge{u}{v}$, which represents the substring $x$.
-Additionally, it is also \emph{strongly fresh} in the sense that its preceding $u$ at start-index $k$ must also be inside the window.
+We assume that the topology of the suffix tree is maintained, along with the string length corresponding to each node and the index $k$ for each $\leaf{k}$.
+Provided that leaf pointers are maintained, we can find a fresh index-pair of any edge $u\rightarrow v$ with edge label $x$ in constant time as follows: If $v$ is a leaf, it is clear that $\langle k_v, r_i \rangle$ is a fresh index-pair of the edge where $v = \leaf{k_v}$ and $r_i$ is the right-end of the current window.
+Otherwise, traverse the leaf pointer of $v=ux$ to the destination leaf $\leaf{k}$.
+The existence of the leaf implies that the suffix $T[k .. r_i]$ must occur inside the current window $W_i$, and $ux$ is a prefix of this suffix.
+Thus, $\langle k +|u| , k + |ux|-1 \rangle$ is a fresh index-pair of $u\rightarrow v$, corresponding to the substring $x$.
+Additionally, the edge label $\langle k +|u| , k + |ux|-1 \rangle$ is also \emph{strongly fresh}, meaning that the preceding $u$ at start-index $k$ is also inside the window.
 Figure~\ref{fig:GetIndexPair1} illustrates the relationship between $u$,$v$, and $\leaf{k}$.